Patterson-Sullivan measures and growth of relatively hyperbolic groups: Patterson-Sullivan measures on Bowditch boundary

 Recall that the limit set $\Lambda(H)$ of a subgroup $H$ is the set of accumulation points of $H$ in the compactification $\Gx \cup \pG$.
-See Section 2 for more details. \begin{lem} Let $H$ be a subgroup in $G$ such that $\Lambda(H)$ is properly contained in $\pG$.
-Then for any $o\in G$, $\PS{H}$ is convergent at $s=\g G$.
-In particular, if $H$ is divergent, then $\g H < \g G$. \end{lem} \begin{proof} Note that $H$ acts properly on $\pG \setminus \Lambda(H)$.
-Let $K$ be a Borel fundamental domain for this action.
-Then we obtain the following
+See Section \ref{Section2} for more details. \begin{lem} Let $H$ be a subgroup in $G$ such that $\Lambda(H)$ is properly contained in $\pG$.
+Then for any $v\in G$, $\PSv{H}$ is convergent at $s=\g G$.
+In particular, if $H$ is divergent, then $\g H < \g G$. \end{lem} \begin{proof} Since $H$ acts properly on $\pG \setminus \Lambda(H)$, choose a Borel fundamental domain $K$ for this action such that the following holds

 Observe that $\mu_1(K)>0$.
 Indeed, if not, we see that $\mu_1$ is supported on $\Lambda(H)$.
 This gives a contradiction, as $\mu_1$ is supported on $\pG$.
 Thus, $\mu_1(K) >0$.

 Note that $\{\mu_v\}_{v\in G}$ is a $\g G$-dimensional visual density.
 It follows that we have for any $h \in H$.
 Hence,